cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 #### 3. License Updates
 The licensing goal of the engine is to maintain a permissive Apache 2.0 license (free to use with no restrictions) to encourage use of the open-source software in academic, government and commercial products.
-Several open-source libraries are used by the engine and have permissive licences that do not affect the use of the engine in future products and applications.
+Several open-source libraries are used by the engine and have permissive licenses that do not affect the use of the engine in future products and applications.
 However, the Code Synthesis XSD <a href="http://www.codesynthesis.com/licenses/gpl-2.txt">GNU General Public License</a> with <a href="http://www.codesynthesis.com/projects/xsd/FLOSSE">FLOSS exception</a>
  created a significant open-source licensing limitation, which restricts any proprietary extensions of the physiology engine.